yaybu/yaybu/sphinx/tutorial/examples/simplephp.rst

 This is meant to introduce you to the core concepts of yaybu and yay.
 It is NOT a production ready recipe for Apache and PHP on Linux!!

+.. todo:: add links out to appropriate parts of reference

 Your first recipe: installing some packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll meet our first resource type and how to get them to apply.

 In `mybox.yay` add the following::